Arend-Jan/chat-gpt-lib-rs/README.md

 The response will be a 'ChatResponse' structure containing the API response data.

 ## Documentation
-For more details about the request parameters and response structure, refer to the (https://beta.openai.com/docs/api-reference/chat/create)[OpenAI API documentation].
+For more details about the request parameters and response structure, refer to the [https://beta.openai.com/docs/api-reference/chat/create](OpenAI API documentation).

 ## License
 t.b.d.